 35. Avoid impulsive shopping, which induces overspending.
 Do window shopping without money instead.

-- Look for school discounts for a laptop.
-Consider what essentials you need in a computer and not necessarily what you want.
+36. Look for school discounts for a laptop.
+Consider what essentials you need in a computer, not necessarily what you want.
 There are a lot of choices, including refurbished computers, which may be suitable for college students.
 You don’t need a printer.
-Your school probably offers students a card every semester that provides free printing (e.g. 500 copies) at the school’s expense.
-Also, you can probably email your assignments to your professors.
+Your school offers students a card every semester that provides free printing (e.g., 500 copies) at the school’s expense.
+Also, you can email your assignments to your professors.

 37. You may even be able to get free anti-virus software to protect your computer and smartphone.

-- Buy generic brands for over-the-counter drugs and groceries.
-You will be saving up to 35% over name brands without compromising on quality.
+38. Buy generic brands for over-the-counter drugs and groceries.
+You will save up to 35% over name brands without compromising quality.

 Health & Fitness

-- See if your school provides free flu shots through their nursing department or medical school.
-There may be a local urgent care facility for basic medical needs that is affordable through your family’s insurance plan.
+39. See if your school provides free flu shots through their nursing department or medical school.
 In a post-Covid world, free vaccinations will be far more available.
+A local urgent care facility for basic medical needs may be affordable through your family’s insurance plan.

 40. Rather than join an expensive gym, check out on-campus facilities and their track field.
 There may be discounts for a gym nearby.
 Our campus is known for massage therapy classes, and students always enjoy that free perk after classes.
 See if there is a pool on your campus.

 As A Student

-- It is essential you must attend class, read your book, do the assignments, avoid absences and latenesses.
+41. You must attend class, read your book, do the assignments, and avoid absences and latenesses.
 Reach out to your professors for help.
 They want you to do well.

-- Do not take an “Incomplete” in any class without knowing the consequences—nine of 10 students who have taken an “INC” never complete the work required.
+42. Do not take an “Incomplete” for any class without knowing the consequences—nine of 10 students who have taken an “INC” never complete the work required.
 The grade turns into an “F,” and you may lose the credits and have to retake the course.
-Losing credits may delay their graduation, reduce their GPA, and add cost.
+Losing credits may delay their graduation, reduce their GPA, and add costs.